Developing and establishing an enrolment scheme

 - people living in the area for which the school is reasonably convenient

-- current and prospective students of the school
+- current and prospecitive students of the school

-- Boards of Trustees of other schools that could be affected by the enrolment scheme proposal.
+- boards of other schools that could be affected by the enrolment scheme proposal.

 State-integrated schools, Kura Kaupapa Māori and designated character schools can have an enrolment scheme to manage their rolls, though enrolment schemes at these types of schools do not need to include a home zone or ballot.